 This living-learning community makes space for the faithful intersection of your “head” and your “hands.”
 What would it look like for a Cornell student to leave the room of detached individualism and step into a space where we might become more like Christ through embodied practices—praying for the world, cooking dinner for roommates, cleaning the bathroom, celebrating life, and even entering into shared lament?

-We are currently taking applications for the men’s and women’s houses for the 2020-21 year.
+We are currently taking applications for the men’s house.
+Our women’s houses are at full occupancy for the 2020-2021 year.